lekanadeyeri/Earth/README.md

 # Earth

-Apple Aerial screensavers on the web paired with some good tunes courtesy of SoundCloud.
+Apple Aerial screensavers on the web paired with SoundCloud.

-Videos pulled from Apple's Server.
+Videos are pulled from Apple's Server.

 **Use**